How a Direct payment works

 The total of the amount of financial assistance and your assessed charge make up the total of your personal budget.

-These must either be paid into a prepayment card account or into a separate bank account that is only used for your direct payment budget.
+These must either be paid into a prepayment card account or into a separate bank account that is only used solely to manage your direct payment budget.

 Your Direct Payment will be paid every 4-weeks in advance, in line with our payment schedule.
 You will receive a copy of this at the start of your Direct Payment.